Schiffer variations and the generic Torelli theorem for hypersurfaces: Introduction

-Donagi's proof starts with the observation that Theorem \ref{theodonagi} is implied by the following result: \begin{theo} Let $X$ be a smooth hypersurface of degree $d$ in $\mathbb{P}^n$.
-Assume $(d,n)\not=(3,3)$, $(4,2)$ and we are not in the cases \ref{i}, \ref{ii}, \ref{iii} listed in Theorem \ref{theodonagi}.
-Then $X$ is determined by its polarized infinitesimal variation of Hodge structures (\ref{eqmulti}). \end{theo} Concretely, this says that if $X_f$ and $X_{f'}$ are two smooth hypersurfaces of degree $d$ and dimension $n-1$ such that there exist isomorphisms
+Donagi's proof starts with the observation that Theorem \ref{theodonagi} is implied by the following result: \begin{theo} Let $X$ be a smooth hypersurface of degree $d$ in $\mathbb{P}^n$, with $n\geq 3$.
+Assume $(d,n)\not=(3,3)$ and we are not in the cases \ref{i}, \ref{ii}, \ref{iii} listed in Theorem \ref{theodonagi}.
+Then $X$ is determined by the data (\ref{eqmulti}) for all $q$ and the Macaulay pairings (\ref{eqmacpair}), hence, using Theorem \ref{theCagri}, by its polarized infinitesimal variation of Hodge structure. \end{theo} Concretely, Theorem \ref{theodonagireform} says that if $X_f$ and $X_{f'}$ are two smooth hypersurfaces of degree $d$ and dimension $n-1$ such that there exist isomorphisms